Frequently Asked Questions

 Q: Can I coach?

 A: Absolutely.
 You can apply online using the link below.
 You are required to complete a Criminal Background check, a league requirement to ensure the safety of our players.
 We recommend getting this done early.
 New rules require finger printing should your birthday land on the same day as a pardoned offender, and this check will take approximately 1 month.
-A Criminal Background check done through the link on our website takes 1 week for a clearance letter (click here: Screening Disclosure Form).
+A Criminal Record Check must be done every three years and can be requested here, https://www.rmmsa.com/crc/.
+A Screening Disclosure form must be signed on the in-between years (Years 2 and 3) and can be accessed here, SmartWaiver.
 We ask coaches to have background checks completed and into the association as soon as your application is approved.
 All coaching staff must have an approved record check on file before being allowed in the field of play.

 Q: How are coaches selected?